jandefoos/clicker/README.md

 Info: Left Team plays downwards and is blue
 Info: Right Team plays upwards and is red

-Info: Developed and used up to know with Ubuntu 16.4. and Python 2.7
+Info: Developed and used up to now with Ubuntu 16.4. and Python 2.7